 An application is sent to the SCA tool for analysis.

-A Combined Approach – Some tools, like Nexus Lifecycle, use a combination of binary scanning and manifest scanning to give more precise results.
+A combined approach – Some tools, like Sonatype Lifecycle, use a combination of binary scanning and manifest scanning to give more precise results.

 The SBOM is then checked against a variety of public and private databases for security vulnerabilities, license information, and other potential sources of risk.
 The data provided by SCA tools is not equal.
 Access to proprietary data and vulnerability research is a major value for most commercial SCA tools.
 This is because many vulnerabilities are not publicly disclosed or assigned a CVE score.
 Other component issues, such as quality issues or license information, might not be publicly tracked.

 The SCA tool returns a list of vulnerabilities, license information, and other component metadata.
-This data is compared against the organization’s governance policies to generate a list of policy violations prioritized by the threat score assigned to each policy.
-Ideally, the tool will also provide remediation information and a software bill of materials.
+This data is compared against the organization's governance policies to generate a list of policy violations prioritized by the threat score assigned to each policy.
+Ideally, the tool will also provide remediation information and an SBOM.

 Identifying every component and every risk from components is a daunting task.
 The State of the Software Supply Chain Report says that "development teams use an average of 135 software components."
 While it's theoretically possible for humans to monitor components for new vulnerabilities, license changes, and other potential issues, SCA is a task much better handled by machines.
 SCA tools are fast, accurate, and provide benefits beyond risk identification.

 Automated SCA tools allow teams to ship higher-quality code faster and take a proactive approach to risk management.
-By identifying risks across the software development lifecycle, software composition analysis tools can help your organization “shift left” or move security considerations earlier in the development process.
+By identifying risks across the software development life cycle (SDLC), software composition analysis tools can help your organization Shift Left or move security considerations earlier in the development process.
 Developers can use the information from a software composition analysis tool to select more secure components early in the development process, resulting in more secure code.
 This speeds up development time by preventing rework during security reviews.
 If a development team needs to use a component that has known risk elements, these flaws are known when the component is first introduced.
-This lets organizations understand their application’s risk and ensure they’re using the component in a safe way.
+This lets organizations understand their application's risk and ensure they're using the component in a safe way.